lostmygithubaccount/dkdc/mocks/synapse/notebooks.md

 ### Using Azure ML Spark with SparkMagic

-**NOTE:** This assumes you have linked your Azure ML & Synapse workspaces and have access to a spark pool named `sparky`.
-No auth should be needed running on a Compute Instance.
+**NOTE:** This assumes you have linked your Azure ML & Synapse workspaces and have access to a spark pool.
+**NOTE:** No auth should be needed running on a Compute Instance.

 ```python
 %azureml start --sparktarget sparky